The entrainment and energetics of turbulent plumes in a confined space: Problem definition

 \subsection{Overview}

-The case that we examine consists of an array of four plumes in a horizontally-periodic and square domain of height $H$ and horizontal dimensions $2SH\times 2SH$, as shown in figure \ref{diag:01}.
+The case that we examine consists of an array of four plumes in a horizontally periodic and square domain of height $H$ and horizontal dimensions $2SH\times 2SH$, as shown in figure \ref{diag:01}.
 Each diagonal pair of plumes is driven by sources of buoyancy on either the top or the bottom of the domain.
-The sources are located in the centre of each quadrant and each provide a positive buoyancy flux $F$.
-The resulting steady state consists of a stable two-layer stratification with a step change in buoyancy that is determined by the entrainment into the plumes.
+The sources are located in the centre of each quadrant and each provides a positive buoyancy flux $F$.
+For sufficiently large $S$, the resulting steady state consists of a stable two-layer stratification with a step change in buoyancy that is determined by entrainment into the plumes.
 An equivalent case was described in terms of line and point sources by \citet[][p.72]{BaiWjfm1969a}.

-Figure \ref{fig:buoy} displays a vertical slice through the instantaneous buoyancy field.
-The buoyancy structure produced by localised sources of buoyancy contrasts with the well-mixed state that would be produced by the uniform heating and cooling of the horizontal boundaries for Rayleigh B\'{e}nard convection.
-In the lower layer above a heat source a turbulent plume develops, which penetrates the interface between the layers.
-Above the interface the mean buoyancy of the resulting flow is approximately zero, which is therefore nominally jet-like.
+Figure \ref{fig:buoy} displays a vertical slice through the instantaneous buoyancy field for $S=1$.
+The buoyancy structure produced by localised sources of buoyancy contrasts with the approximately uniform state that would be produced by the uniform heating and cooling of the horizontal boundaries for Rayleigh B\'{e}nard convection.
+In the lower layer above a heat source a turbulent plume develops, whose fluid penetrates the interface between the layers, before being entrained by the adjacent plumes.